 Edward Gale Boldero

 The biggest personality in the Boldero and Lushington firm appeared to be Edward Gale Boldero.
-Edward Gale Boldero dined with royalty and war heros, held prayer meetings with the Prince of Wales, was involved at high levels in high profile charities, and led a lavish and well known lifestyle with mansions throughout England.
-Late into December 1811, advertisements ”Lying in Charity for Deliveing Poor Married Women at their Own Habitations” listed Edward Gale Boldero as a Vice President and the “Philanthropic Society” listed him as their treasurer.
+Edward Gale Boldero dined with royalty and war heroes, held prayer meetings with the Prince of Wales, was involved at high levels in high profile charities, and led a lavish and well known lifestyle – with mansions throughout England.
+Up until late December 1811, advertisements for “Lying in Charity for Delivering Poor Married Women at their Own Habitations” listed Edward Gale Boldero as a Vice President and the “Philanthropic Society” listed him as their treasurer.

 In addition to the family bank and charities, Edward Gale Boldero had a stake in insurance firms, such as the Pelican Life Insurance Office.